 Much of the farmland soil in this focus area is considered the best farming soil in Maine.
 In addition, much of this land is open fields – some already in active agriculture – making it a valuable resource for reestablishing working farms in the region.

-This area’s assets include hiking trails (Crystal Spring Farm, owned by the Land Trust, has over 5 miles of all-season recreational trails), cold water streams, a significant aquifer, and significant historic and scenic features.
+This area’s assets include hiking trails (Crystal Spring Farm, owned by the Land Trust, has over 5 miles of all-season recreational trails), cold water streams, and significant aquifer, historic and scenic features.